py3dtiles/py3dtiles/HOW_TO_MAINTAIN.md

 # How to release

 - before doing anything, just check if the CI is still passing on main ;-)
+- it is a good idea to update `./docker/requirements.txt` before releasing, in order to have a docker image more up-to-date
 - edit the CHANGELOG.md.
 The best way is to start with commitizen for that:
 ```bash
 cz bump --changelog